-Instead of the base rate of pay as referred to in s.90(1) of the Act an employee under this award, prior to commencing a period of annual leave or close down, will be paid a sum equal to the salary or wages the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on leave. an employee under this award, prior to commencing a period of annual leave, will be paid a sum equal to the salary or wages the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on leave.
+Instead of the base rate of pay as referred to in s.90(1) of the Act an employee under this award, prior to commencing a period of annual leave, will be paid a sum equal to the salary or wages the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on leave.
 Provided that, subject to clause 15.4, the employee will not be entitled to any amount calculated by reference to clause 13 - Penalty rates.